A Brief Timeline of Black Higher Education

 2003

-Supreme Court rules affirmative action admissions constitutional.
+Supreme Court again upholds constitutionality of affirmative action in college admissions.
 Photo credit: PBS

 -